 - Ensure your students are supervised at all times.

-- Prepare for all-weather possibility.
-Ensure your student have warm clothes, comfy shoes and wet weather gear.
+- Prepare for all-weather conditions.
+Ensure your students wear appropriate clothing, comfy shoes, hats and wet weather gear – you just never know!

 Have fun!
 The forest is an amazing place.
 Get involved and enjoy the adventure with your students.